lawrennd/snippets/_statistics/includes/linear-regression-statsmodels.md

 \newslide{Augmented Features with Interactions Regression Fit}

-\figure{\includediagram{\diagramsDir/data-science/linear-regression-olympic-marathon-men-augmented-statsmodels.svg}{80%}}{Polynomial regression fit to Olympic marathon men's times using `statsmodels`.}{linear-regression-olympic-marathon-men-augmented-statsmodels}
+\figure{\includediagram{\diagramsDir/data-science/linear-regression-olympic-marathon-men-augmented-statsmodels}{80%}}{Polynomial regression fit to Olympic marathon men's times using `statsmodels`.}{linear-regression-olympic-marathon-men-augmented-statsmodels}

-\notes{The augmented model with interactions shows a significant improvement in fit compared to the simpler linear model, with an R-squared value of 0.870 (adjusted R-squared of 0.839).
+\notes{The augmented model with interactions shows a significant improvement in fit compared to the simpler linear model, with an R-squared value of 0.877 (adjusted R-squared of 0.851).
 This indicates that about 87% of the variance in marathon times is explained by our model.

 The model includes several key components:

-* A base time trend (x1 coefficient: -0.6737)
+* A base time trend (x1 coefficient: -0.5634)
 * Indicator variables for different historical periods (pre-1914, 1914-1945, post-1945)
 * Interaction terms between the time trend and these periods

 The coefficients reveal interesting patterns:

-* The pre-1914 period shows a significant positive effect (x2: 1.5506, p<0.001)
+* The pre-1914 period shows a significant positive effect (x2: 1.5700, p<0.001)
-* The wartime period 1914-1945 also shows a positive effect (x3: 0.7982, p<0.05)
+* The wartime period 1914-1945 also shows a positive effect (x3: 0.8176, p=0.030)
-* The post-1945 period has a positive effect (x4: 0.6883, p<0.01)
+* The post-1945 period has a positive effect (x4: 0.6300, p=0.002)
-* The interaction terms (x5, x6) suggest different rates of improvement in different periods, though these are less statistically significant
+* The interaction terms (x5, x6) suggest different rates of improvement in different periods, though these are less statistically significant (x5: -3.0493, p=0.076; x6: -0.1694, p=0.919)

 However, there are some concerns:

-1. The very high condition number (2.79e+16) suggests serious multicollinearity issues
+1. The very high condition number (2.17e+16) suggests serious multicollinearity issues
-2. The Jarque-Bera test (p<0.001) indicates non-normal residuals
+2. The highly significant Jarque-Bera test (p-value 1.34e-24) indicates non-normal residuals
-3. There's significant skewness (2.314) and kurtosis (10.325) in the residuals
+3. There's significant skewness (2.393) and kurtosis (11.065) in the residuals

 Despite these statistical issues, the model captures the major trends in marathon times across different historical periods better than a simple linear regression would.}